 Cross Stitch Supplies

-will need a tapestry needle or one that is labeled for the count of
+will need a tapestry needle in the correct size for the count of

-cross stitch fabric you wish to use.
+cross stitch fabric you choose to use.
 Tapestry needles have a blunt end

-needles come in a variety of sizes.
-The larger the number on the
+needles come in a variety of sizes including 22, 24, 26, 28 etc. The larger the number on the

 sizes for different counts of fabric: